ljw1004/csharpspec/csharp/expressions.md

 List<int> digits = new List<int> { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 };
 ```

 The collection object to which a collection initializer is applied must be of a type that implements `System.Collections.IEnumerable` or a compile-time error occurs.
-For each specified element in order, the collection initializer invokes an `Add` method on the target object with the expression list of the element initializer as argument list, applying normal overload resolution for each invocation.
-Thus, the collection object must contain an applicable `Add` method for each element initializer.
+For each specified element in order, the collection initializer invokes an `Add` method on the target object with the expression list of the element initializer as argument list, applying normal member lookup and overload resolution for each invocation.
+Thus, the collection object must have an applicable instance or extension method with the name `Add` for each element initializer.

 The following class represents a contact with a name and a list of phone numbers:
 ```csharp